pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- Added 'pr_process_a01.py' to reformat Page Rank data from 'eng_network_wd...a.py'

 - 'en_genre' and 'eng_list' now replace spaces in genre names with underscores (to note presence of spaces).

-- Single-network version of 'eng_network_wd' now has an 'a' after the version number and incorporates 'PageRank'.
+- Single-network version of 'eng_network_wd' now has an 'a' after the version number and incorporates 'Page Rank'.

 - Updated 'nhm_plotter' to also plot points (probably temporarily)